 Is Netflix a SaaS?

-Yes, Netflix is a SaaS that offers Software to watch licensed videos.
-It follows a subscription-based model whereby the user can choose the suitable one as per its requirement.
+Yes, Netflix is a SaaS that offers software to watch licensed videos.
+It follows a subscription-based model wherein the user can choose the suitable one as per its requirement.

 Is Facebook a SaaS?